zackees/rclone-api/README.md

   * Resumable multi-part uploads when s3 is the destination.
   * Diffing src/dst repos as a stream of `list[str]`.
+  * Dumping repo information to an sqlite/postgres/mysql database.
   * Efficient copying of byte ranges of a file.
   * Aggressive default settings for copying / syncing operations for extreme performance.
   * Some platform specific fixes.